 - Mayonnaise or Miracle Whip (I like both) cannot be mixed with beef or pork.
 Only chicken, turkey, salmon or tuna.

 There are a lot more but as I said in the beginning, they’re all mostly second nature to me/us now that we don’t even really think of them anymore, so it’s hard to come up with a list that contains everything.
 I’ll add to this list, like I said, as I think of things or as new food issues come up.
 For example, I recently watched Food Inc (three times) and now I’m terrified of genetically modified produce that isn’t labeled (because there’s no law that says they HAVE to be labeled, so no one does) and that kind of conflicts with some of my food issues.
 Like, if it’s January and I want a PLT sandwich, chances are, I’m going to have to eat a GMO tomato or something because tomatoes aren’t in season locally.
 Eating locally when things are in season, or even Ontario greenhouse grown produce, reduces the risk of the produce being GM.
 If something’s grown in a greenhouse 20 km from my house, there’s no need for pesticides because what bugs are in a greenhouse in January?
 And there’s no need for herbicides because how would weeds be introduced to a greenhouse in the first place?
 And thus, if you don’t need those two things, you don’t need seed that is resistant to either one, THEREFORE, Ontario greenhouse produce is the safest non-GMO produce I could eat and that’s what I’m trying to eat exclusively these days: Ontario greenhouse or in-season produce.
 If I want a PLT in January and all the grocery store has is tomatoes from Mexico that are probably GM to have tougher skins so they don’t bruise on the truck ride over here, well too bad.
 I guess I’m having something else instead, aren’t I?
-Except this is where my food issues sort of compound; when I get a food idea in my head, suddenly thinking of any other type of food, even foods I think, makes me feel sick.
+Except this is where my food issues sort of compound; when I get a food idea in my head, suddenly thinking of any other type of food, even foods I like, makes me feel sick.
 So basically I can’t win, I’m probably going to have that PLT in January anyway, even knowing full well I’m probably eating a tomato that contains pig DNA or something.

 And as a friend pointed out when I made this page live: at least I’m fortunate enough to live in a country where being THIS picky is somewhat affordable.
 I often wonder if people in 3rd world countries have similar OCD tendencies but have no choice but to gag down something like plain white rice because it’s all they can afford or if they don’t develop these tendencies at all because there’s just no other option.